Emmanuel687/Pizza-Menu/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License { 2023 }.